If you’re planning on adding onions to your vegetable garden, that’s a good idea. Many beginner gardeners find them easy to grow.

 - Add rich compost until the bulbs appear.

-- The bulb should remain at least an inch under the soil, and if exposed, cover them up.
+- The bulb should remain at least an inch below the soil, and if exposed, cover it.

-- Additionally, cut back the leaves to help the plant focus more fully on the development of the bulbs.
+- Additionally, cut back the leaves to help the plant focus more on bulb development.

 Onion Companion Plants